 The Pioneer Leadership Program began in 1995 and continues to thrive, much to McDougall’s delight.
 “I like the environment of leadership programs,” she says.
 “I feel it generates this energy among people, and once you’re in that environment, it just explodes from there.”

-At DU, McDougall’s interest in leadership combine with a second focus: global outreach.
+At DU, McDougall’s interest in leadership combined with a second focus: global outreach.
 She points to a politics of Eastern European course with now-Provost Gregg Kvistad as particularly influential.
 Her budding interest in international affairs eventually sparked her signature idea: She could design her own study-abroad program with an emphasis on leadership.

 “I felt that Americans really just didn’t know enough about the rest of the world, and as Americans we have all these amazing opportunities, but we also have responsibilities as well,” she says.
 “So if our government is going to make policies that often impact the rest of the world, then we should know what’s going on in the rest of the world.
 I thought, ‘We’ve got to get more Americans overseas.’”